artsmia/artstories.md/art/duluth-living-room.md

 ## Cranes in the crannies

-This carving of flying cranes resembles Chinese carvings in the eaves of the 17th-century reception hall in the second floor galleries at the MIA.
+This carving of flying cranes resembles Chinese carvings in the eaves of the 17th-century reception hall in the second floor galleries at Mia.
 Some of Bradstreet’s pieces were imported; others were made in his Minneapolis Craftshouse.

 ## Doubly heavy piano